Tropical storms Marco, Laura near Gulf, expected to strengthen into hurricanes

 Tropical Storm Marco could intensify into a hurricane Sunday and make landfall on the Louisiana coast by Monday -- while Tropical Storm Laura heads for the same path, according to the National Hurricane Center.

-Laura was southwest of Santo Domingo, Dominican Republic, early Sunday morning, where it left many residents without power.
+Laura was southwest of Santo Domingo, Dominican Republic, early Sunday morning, after knocking out utilities in Hispaniola and leaving many in Puerto Rico without power.

 A hurricane watch has been issued for the New Orleans metro area and voluntary evacuations have been issued in certain areas starting at 6 p.m.
 Sunday, forecasters said.
 The Mississippi and Alabama coasts were also under tropical storm and hurricane watches.